-In order to provide you with support that meets your individual needs, we ask you to tell us a bit about yourself and what support you are hoping for, through a self-referral form.
+In order to provide you with support that meets your individual needs, we ask you to book a STAR (Support, Triage, Advice, Refer) appointment via firstpoint.

 In an emergency, or if you don’t feel that you can keep yourself safe, please contact your GP, go to Accident and Emergency, or call 999 for an ambulance.
 For Samaritans call 01905 21121 or 116123.

-You should receive an email from the service confirming that we have received your self-referral form, and giving you an indication of how long before you will be offered an initial appointment.
+If during the STAR appointment you are referred to further Counselling or Mental Health Support you will usually be given an indication of how long before you will be offered a Counselling or Mental Health Support appointment.
 This will depend on various things: your availability, the urgency of your situation, the time of the year (the service has some very busy periods of the year and some quieter).
-It will help us to offer you the most appropriate and timely appointment if you put as much information in your self-referral from as possible.

 The service is open throughout the year, Monday to Friday, 8.30am to 4:30pm, except when the university is closed at Christmas and Easter.

 The Counselling & Mental Health Service is located on St John's Campus in Woodbury.
 You will find us at the end of the corridor signposted University Health Centre.

 No, the service is free for all students who need specialist support whilst studying.

 Please email the practitioner you are due to see as soon as possible; if you don't have their individual contact details, email email@example.com